1s-n0Ne/S4DAny/Docs/README.md

 # S4D Any

-Project ANY is an advanced Minecraft bot system that combines **mineflayer** automation with **OpenAI's GPT models** to create an embodied AI agent capable of autonomous decision-making, social interaction, and complex task execution in Minecraft multiplayer environments.
+S4D Any is an advanced Minecraft bot system that combines **mineflayer** automation with **OpenAI's GPT models** to create an embodied AI agent capable of autonomous decision-making, social interaction, and complex task execution in Minecraft multiplayer environments.

 ## Architecture